Who are Amsterdam Corelli Collective?

 Amsterdam Corelli Collective are a vibrant and energetic ensemble of fourteen young musicians who perform without conductor.

-Founded by Ryuko Reid in 2013, thirteen string players and a harpsichordist were brought together through their passion for baroque string music and storytelling.
+Founded by artistic director Ryuko Reid in 2013, thirteen string players and a harpsichordist were brought together through their passion for baroque string music and storytelling.
 The sound world of the early string orchestra is almost forgotten and it is the aim of Amsterdam Corelli Collective to breathe new life into early orchestral string music through programs that tell stories and speak to the audience.

-The ensemble pays tribute to Arcangelo Corelli, whose works were published in Amsterdam.
+The ensemble pays tribute to Arcangelo Corelli, whose works were published in Amsterdam in the eighteenth century.
 Using his compositions and the surrounding repertoire of the concerto grosso and orchestral string music of the time, Amsterdam Corelli Collective surprise and excite in their performances, bringing new perspectives and new sounds to old music.

-In 2015 they were chosen for Ambronay Cultural Encounter Centre's prestigious Eeemerging Project and in July 2015 Amsterdam Corelli Collective were finalists in the York Early Music Festival’s International Young Artist’s Competition, performing in two sold out concerts in York and featuring on British national radio channel BBC Radio 3.
+In 2015 they were chosen for Ambronay Cultural Encounter Centre's prestigious Eeemerging Project and in July 2015 Amsterdam Corelli Collective were finalists in York Early Music Festival’s International Young Artist’s Competition, with their performance featured on British national radio channel BBC Radio 3.

 We would like to thank: